chrrasmussen/Idris2-Erlang/README.md

 ### Currently Supported Functionality

 - Compile and run any plain Idris 2 programs (i.e. not using any unsupported FFI)
+- Each Idris module/namespace is generated into its own Erlang module.
 - Reading/writing files using Idris 2's `base` library.
-- Convert all[1] native Erlang data types, back and forth.
+- Convert most[1] native Erlang data types, back and forth.
   - Supports a type-safe way to convert an untyped Erlang term into a typed Idris value (it leverages Erlang case expressions with guards).
 - Call named Erlang functions.
   - Also supports a type-safe way to call Erlang functions.
-- Export named Erlang functions.
+- Export named Erlang functions per Idris module/namespace.
 - Convert anonymous functions, back and forth (both pure and IO).